 All life insurance policies have one thing in common – they're designed to pay money to the "named beneficiaries" when you die.
 The beneficiaries can be one or more individuals or even an organization.
 In most cases, policies are purchased by the person whose life is insured, but life insurance policies can be taken out by spouses or anyone who is able to prove they have an insurable interest in the person.

 There are many different types of life insurance policies.
 However, they generally fall into two classes of life insurance products: term and cash value.
 You can also take out separate "riders" that allow you to modify or add to your policy's benefits.
-Since each individual's situation is different, please review our answers to frequently asked questions to help you better understand what you should consider before you speak to a financial advisor.
+Since each individual's situation is different, please review our descriptions below and our answers to frequently asked questions to help you better understand what you should consider before you speak to a financial advisor.

 Term Life Insurance